paylike/plugin-opencart-3/README.md

 ## Updating settings

 Under the extension settings, you can:
- * Choose the OpenCart (sub)store to make settings for
+ * Choose the OpenCart store to make settings for
  * Update the payment method text in the payment gateways list
  * Update the payment method description in the payment gateways list
  * Update the title that shows up in the payment popup